-The first thing you need to know about me, to begin to know me, is that my son is everything.
-I’m a single Dad of a 12-year old and enjoy a wonderful co-parenting relationship with his mom and stepdad.
+The first thing you need to know about me is that my son is everything.
+I’m a single Dad of a 12-year old and he’s my reason for everything.

-But that’s not why you’re here on this page.
-You’re here to make sure that I’ve got relevant experience, some professional EQ, and that I’m not some guy that decided to try voiceover last week.
+But that’s not why you’re here You’re here to make sure that I’ve got experience, some professional EQ, and that I’m not some guy that decided to try voiceover last week.

 So here’s the thumbnail: